whizkydee/type-reverse/readme.md

 //=> 4321
 ```

-## Non-destructive array reverse
+## Reversing arrays...

-When JavaScript's native array `.reverse()` method is used, elements in the original array lose their initial indexes, this is termed, **destructive array reversal**.
+When JavaScript's native array `reverse()` method is used, elements in the original array lose their initial indexes, this is termed, **destructive array reversal**.
 On the other hand, this utility, adpots the **non-destructive array reversal** method, which means the `reverse()` function returns the reversed array and still maintains the indexes of the elements in the original array without making any changes to it.

 #### native reverse...